Police / Police in schools / Searches in schools

 Authorisation can’t last for more than 24 hours, unless it’s extended (up to another 24 hours) by a superintendent (or higher ranked officer).

-Officers can’t use section 60 powers to enter the school property.
-But they might be allowed to use this power if a school falls within an authorised area and they are already on the property lawfully.
+Officers can’t use section 60 powers to enter the school property, but they might be allowed to use this power if a school falls within an authorised area and they are already on the property lawfully.
 For example, at the invitation of the headteacher.
-The law and guidance is unclear on this point.
+The law is unclear on this point.

 Searches by school staff

 The headteacher, and any member of staff the headteacher authorises, also have the power to search for certain items.
-While this power can’t be extended to ordinary police officers, it can potentially be extended to SSPOs if they’re considered a member of staff.
+While this power can’t be extended to ordinary police officers, it can potentially be extended to SSPOs if they’re considered a member of staff under a Safer Schools Partnership Agreement.

 The items that can be searched for are: